bennyz/notes/reading/rust.md

 ### Traits: Defining Shared Behavior

 Traits are a similar concept to interfaces in Java, but not exactly.
-They help us define shared behavior between types and define boundries for generic type.
+They help us define shared behavior between types and define bounds for generic type.
 For example, std::cmp::PartialOrd to ensure the generic type we choose can use the `>` operator.

 #### Defining a Trait